DistastefulBannock/WebScraper/src/main/java/me/bannock/scraper/plugins/README.md

 ### Link providers
 The scraper's `LinkService` will manage all `LinkProvider` instances.
 The service will go through all providers until each one returns `false` from its `hasMoreLinks()` method.
 Once this method returns false, the provider will never be queried for links again.

+Links from these providers will be passed to the scraper's crawler for processing

 You can register a link provider by adding the following to your plugin's guice module's `configure` method:
 ```
 Multibinder<LinkProvider> linkProviderMultibinder = Multibinder.newSetBinder(binder(), LinkProvider.class);